Tech-Phantoms/Maintainers-Program/README.md

 #### 🚫 What if I create a project and I stop maintaining?

-No worries, we won't ever ask any maintainer to take away their project, the development will be at your pace.
+A. No worries, we won't ever ask any maintainer to take away their project, the development will be at your pace.
 We will create an automatic system where if your project is actively maintained you will have better support.